Frequently Asked Questions

 I am interested in giving vaping a try, where can I find your stores?

-· We have four locations on Vancouver Island.
+· We have five locations on Vancouver Island and one store in NEW Westminster.
 Our website provides up-to-date addresses and phone numbers if you are having difficulty locating us.

 Is it cheaper to vape than it is to smoke?